ebrake/visav-health-platform/README.md

 2. Log in with your Heroku account: `heroku login`

-3. Add the Heroku remote in the root folder: `heroku git:remote -a visav`
+3. Add the Heroku live remote: `heroku git:remote -r heroku -a visav` — this will be locally named "heroku"

+4. Add the Heroku staging remote: `heroku git:remote -r staging -a visav-staging` – this will be locally named "staging"

 ##### Environment Variables